How to cook with salsify?

 - Rinse them well under cold running tap water again.
 Make sure that all the sand and dirt are totally washed off.
 While peeling the salsify, let the peeled roots soak in some water with half of the lemon juice.
 This keeps them from oxidation that makes the white salsify yellow once they are peeled.

 - Then chop the peeled salsify into smaller even bits.
-Pour the vegetable oil in a large non-stick pan or wok and place it over high heat.
-Add the chopped salsify and season with a little pinch of pepper, salt and a pinch of nutmeg.
+Pour the vegetable oil in a large non-stick pan or wok and place it over high heat until hot.
+Add the chopped salsify and season with a pinch of pepper, salt and nutmeg.

 - Quickly stir fry the salsify for about 4 minutes.
 Sprinkle with the rest of the lemon juice and the dry white wine.